aimeeschwab-mccoy/aimeeschwab-mccoy/README.md

 ### Hiya!

+My name is Aimee Schwab-McCoy, and I'll be a Lecturer in Population Health Informatics and Statistics at IT Sligo beginning in Fall 2021.

-My name is Aimee Schwab-McCoy, and I'm an Assistant Professor of Statistics and Data Science at Creighton University!
-I teach classes in statistics, data science, and machine learning, and I'm the Program Director for our major & minor in Data Science.
+Before that, I was an Assistant Professor of Statistics and Data Science and the Data Science Program Director at Creighton University.
+I teach classes in statistics, biostatistics, data science, and machine learning.

 Some projects I'm working on...